 - Vote in Person

-If you are eligible to vote on election day, you are eligible to vote at any early voting site during the early voting period.
-The lines are shorter and the days and hours are more convenient.
-Early voting is open to all registered voters, no excuses necessary.
+If you are eligible to vote on Election Day, you are eligible to vote at any early voting site during the early voting period.
+The lines are typically significantly shorter and the days and hours are more convenient.
+Early voting is open to all registered voters.
 Learn where you can vote!

 - Vote by Mail

-All currently registered voters of Hays County are eligible to request and receive a ballot by mail if any of the following conditions prevents them from voting in-person during the early voting period or on election day:
+All currently registered voters of Hays County are eligible to request and receive a ballot by mail if any of the following criteria prevents them from voting in-person during the early voting period or on Election Day: